Tim McGraw and Faith Hill backstage at the 41st Annual Grammy Awards.

 There are a few things in this life that just feel truly and genuinely American—apple pie, football, light beer, pickup trucks, country music.
 Most experts agree that country music as we know it today originated in the early 20th century in the southern United States, where combinations of Appalachian folk tunes, Black spirituals, and popular blues standards began to blur together into the string and harmonica-heavy songs we commonly associate with the genre.

-The Academy of Country Music was founded in 1964 with the express purpose of promoting the genre in the western United States, following in the footsteps of the Country Music Association, which was concerned with shaping the genre on an international level.
+Country owes much of its long-lasting popularity to The Academy of Country Music.
+Founded in 1964 with the express purpose of promoting the genre in the western United States, the ACM followed in the footsteps of the Country Music Association, which was concerned with shaping the genre on an international level.
 The Academy held its first awards ceremony just two years later, in 1966, recognizing the industry's accomplishments from the year prior.
 The ACM Awards, one of the biggest nights in country music, have taken place every year since, and as we close in on 60 years of celebrations, we're looking back to some of the genre's biggest winners.

-To that end, Stacker looked at the winners for Video of the Year at every Academy of Country Music Awards over the past 38 years since it was introduced in 1984.
-From Hank Williams Jr. hits to Elle King and Miranda Lambert's party anthem, these songs— and their music videos—have shaped and defined the genre over the decades.
+To that end, Stacker looked at the winners for Video of the Year—now known as Visual Media of the Year following a 2023 name changeat every Academy of Country Music Awards over the past 40 years since the category was introduced in 1984.
+From classic Hank Williams Jr. hits to contemporary country duets like HARDY and Lainey Wilson, these songs and their music videos have shaped and defined the genre over the decades.

 Hank Williams Jr performing on stage